 This package implements extended mouse functionality for Org-mode.
 It allows you to cycle visibility and to edit the document structure with the mouse.
-It also provides a context-sensitive menu that changes depending on the context of a mouse-click.
+Best of all, it provides a context-sensitive menu on (mouse-3) that changes depending on the context of a mouse-click.
 Use a search engine to find this package on the web.